- Overview

 - Scheduled Monitoring: An EventBridge rule triggers the Lambda function (QuotaGuardLambda) every 10 minutes.
 The Lambda function reads the configuration file (QuotaList.json) from the specified S3 bucket to identify the quotas to monitor and their thresholds.

-- Quota Data Retrieval: The Lambda function queries AWS Service Quotas API to fetch current quota usage for the specified services and regions.
+- Quota Data Retrieval: The Lambda function queries AWS Service Quotas API to fetch current quota value for the specified services and regions.
+It also fetches the quota usage from the specified services.

 - Threshold Evaluation: The Lambda function compares the retrieved quota usage against the thresholds and if any quota exceeds its threshold, the Lambda function generates a custom event (quota-threshold-event).